inexorabletash/indexeddb-promises/README.md

 * With the `waitUntil()` mechanism it is possible to create transactions that will never complete, e.g. `waitUntil(new Promise())`.
 This introduces the possibility of deadlocks.
 But this is possible today with "busy waiting" transactions - in fact, locking primitives like Mutexes can already be created using IDB.
 See https://gist.github.com/inexorabletash/fbb4735a2e6e8c115a7e

 * Methods that return requests still throw rather than reject on invalid input, so you must still use try/catch blocks.
-Fortunately, with ES2016 async/await syntax, asynchronous errors can also be handled by try/catch blocks.
+Fortunately, with [proposed async/await syntax](https://github.com/tc39/ecmascript-asyncawait), asynchronous errors can also be handled by try/catch blocks.

 ### Thanks ###